Planning Your Trip to New Zealand

 With 10 days, you can venture to even more scenic areas on both islands, like the country's famed fjords and glaciers, or enjoy a more in-depth trip to one island.

 This outdoor tour of the South Island offers far beyond a traditional trip.
-Take a fun bus tour of Christchurch and drive through beautiful Tekapo to get to Aoraki/Mt Cook.
+Take a fun bus tour of Christchurch and drive through beautiful Tekapo to get to Aoraki /Mount Cook.
 Embark on a Tasman Glacier tour to see the towering ice cliffs and icebergs floating around the stunning lakes.
-Stop to take in a beautiful reserve, and then drive over Kawarau Bridge to enjoy some active time in Queenstown, along with a glowworm cave tour in Te Anau, and a cruise tour of famed Milford Sound.
+Stop to take in a beautiful reserve, and then drive over Kawarau Bridge to enjoy some active time in Queenstown, along with a glowworm cave tour in Te Anau and a cruise tour of the famed Milford Sound / Piopiotahi.

 Wind down in the capital city.
 Tour the Parliamentary sights, take a cable car ride and take in the panorama from Mt Victoria Lookout, and indulge in a family picnic finale at the Botanic Gardens.